The-alpha-male/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword finds lines containing pattern "root" 15 displays the number of lines that contain the pattern "bin" 16 displays lines containing the pattern “root” and 3 lines after them in the file 17 displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+14-findthatword finds lines containing pattern "root" 15 displays the number of lines that contain the pattern "bin" 16 displays lines containing the pattern “root” and 3 lines after them in the file 17 displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18 Display all lines of the file /etc/ssh/sshd_config starting with a letter.